Boris Johnson takes heat for saying U.K. did everything it could about covid

 Jonathan Ashworth, the opposition Labour Party’s point person on health, said, “I’m sorry to say I simply can’t in my heart accept Boris Johnson did everything he could.”

-Chris Ham, the former chief executive of the King’s Fund, an independent think tank, wrote in the British Medical Journal that the U.K.’s response to the pandemic compared “poorly” with other countries.
+Chris Ham, the former chief executive of the King’s Fund, an independent think tank, wrote in the British Medical Journal that the U.K.’s response to the pandemic compared “poorly” with those of other countries.

-Ham listed an “litany of errors,” including delays in ordering a lockdown in March — a move some scientists say may have cost 20,000 lives — as well delays in further lockdowns in September and January.
+Ham listed a “litany of errors,” including delays in ordering a lockdown in March — a move some scientists say may have cost 20,000 lives — as well delays in further lockdowns in September and January.

 He added that “a misplaced belief in English exceptionalism” contributed to its failure to learn from other countries.